In a Nutshell: Reception

 At the American premiere, many critics commended the suite.
 Several reviewers, such as The New York Times and a correspondent for The Daily Telegraph, praised the unique effects provided by the novel percussion instruments.
 Other American reviews, after a following December concert in California, had both the San Francisco Examiner and Oakland Tribune similarly complimenting the piece, highlighting the unique third movement, and likening it to a showcase of nature.

 However, at the later British and Australian premieres, reactions to the piece were more mixed.
-The British paper, The Guardian, criticized the piece as a bad attempt to be funny, while the Melbourne-based paper, The Age, criticized the "free harmonic habits" of "Pastoral" calling it "noisy", "wholly American", and far from "the healthy gumsucker".
+Ferruccio Bonavia, writing for the The Guardian, criticized the piece as a bad attempt to be funny, while the Melbourne-based paper, The Age, criticized the "free harmonic habits" of "Pastoral" calling it "noisy", "wholly American", and far from "the healthy gumsucker".
 The Daily Telegraph was one paper critical towards the new percussion instruments, determining that the marimbas and like were inferior to the more common xylophone and bells, later defending that viewpoint after a response article in the Musical Courier that commended Grainger's experimentation.